Although the preferred way in D to do multi-threading

 instance of it at a time.

-Atomic operations on shared
+Atomic operations on shared variables can be

 performed using the core.atomic.atomicOp